-I am a Ph.D. student in Drexel University's Electrical and Computer Engineering Department.
+I am a Ph.D. candidate in Drexel University's Electrical and Computer Engineering Department.
 I work as a research assistant under Dr. Matthew Stamm in the Multimedia and Information Security Laboratory (MISL).

 Since digital content is easy to create, manipulate and disseminate, we are often left wondering "Who created this content?" and "Can I trust it?"
 Through my research, I create tools that answer such questions.
 By making these tools publicly available, I seek to provide integrity to the digital information on which our society depends.